ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 ## Handling errors

-Sometimes, you might have bad data, for example a specific columns that doesn't have the right type, or an improperly formatted JSON, you can use the setting [`input_format_allow_errors_ratio`](/docs/en/operations/settings/formats#input_format_allow_errors_ratio) to allow a certain number of rows to be ignored if the data are triggering insert errors.
-Additionally, [hints](/docs/en/interfaces/schema-inference#schema_inference_hints) can be provided to assist infernece.
+Sometimes, you might have bad data, for example, specific columns that do not have the right type or an improperly formatted JSON.
+For this, you can use the setting [`input_format_allow_errors_ratio`](/docs/en/operations/settings/formats#input_format_allow_errors_ratio) to allow a certain number of rows to be ignored if the data are triggering insert errors.
+Additionally, [hints](/docs/en/interfaces/schema-inference#schema_inference_hints) can be provided to assist inference.

 ## Further reading

-To learn more about the data type inference you can refer to [this](https://clickhouse.com/docs/en/interfaces/schema-inference) documentation page.
+To learn more about the data type inference, you can refer to [this](https://clickhouse.com/docs/en/interfaces/schema-inference) documentation page.